MASS ACTION against the climate crisis and colonialism – let’s kick BP out of the British Museum!

 But arts sponsorship is also BP’s Achilles heel.
 Earlier this year, Ahdaf Soueif resigned as a British Museum trustee in protest at the sponsorship deal.
 Polls show that most staff at the British Museum want its deal with BP to end, along with at least half of Londoners.
 If we can kick BP out of the museum, we’ll deal a significant blow to the oil giant, reducing its power and influence at this crucial moment in the climate struggle.
 So join us as we lay theatrical siege to the Troy Exhibition (in a thoughtful and responsible way).

-Talking of sieges: we’ve just launched this crowdfunder to bring a Trojan Horse to the British Museum as part of the action!
-If that’s something that you’d like to see happen, then please chip in here and/or help to spread the word 🙂
+Talking of sieges: THANK YOU to everyone who donated to our crowdfunder to bring a Trojan Horse to the British Museum as part of the action!
+We’ve hit the target, but there’s still time to chip in if you want to support the action 🙂

 WHAT TO EXPECT